Steve Mackey, bass guitarist of Britpop band Pulp, dies aged 56 - NewsBreak

 Steve Mackey, the bass guitarist of Britpop band Pulp, has died aged 56.

-The group, who were known for their hits including Common People and Disco 2000, announced on their Instagram page that he died on Thursday after three months in hospital.
+The group, who were known for their hits including Common People and Disco 2000, announced on their Instagram page that the musician died on Thursday.

 Alongside a photo of Mackey climbing in the Andes , the band wrote: “Our beloved friend & bass player Steve Mackey passed away this morning.
 Our thoughts are with his family & loved ones.